9 hurt when DUI suspect drives onto sidewalk in California

 FULLERTON, Calif.
-(AP) — Witnesses and emergency responders lifted a pickup truck off of people who were trapped when a truck plowed into a crowd in Southern California.
+(AP) — Witnesses and emergency responders lifted a pickup truck off people trapped when a driver plowed into a crowd on a sidewalk in Southern California early Sunday, injuring at least nine, authorities said.

-Authorities arrested a man who they say drove a Toyota Tacoma onto a sidewalk early Sunday in Fullerton and injured nine people.

-The Orange County Register reports injuries ranged from moderate to critical and the victims are between 18 and 49 years old.
+Police arrested a 22-year-old man on suspicion of driving under the influence of drugs after the truck crashed into a popular area of Fullerton filled with people leaving bars and restaurants shortly before closing time.

 Most Read Nation & World Stories